-To elaborate on the situation, the employee was scheduled to work the usual 8am-5pm shift.
+To elaborate on the situation, the employee had a schedule to work the usual 8am-5pm shift.
 He would go to work each day with the expectation of enough work for eight hours.
-However, sometimes the work would come in spurts and when work ran out the employer would make groups of employees clock out.
-They would then require the employees to stay in a break area until more work came in and they would clock back in and continue to work.
-The problem is during these periods where the employees were clocked out, they were told if they left the break area, let along the work site, they would be fired.
+Sometimes the work would come in spurts.
+When work ran out the employer would make groups of employees clock out.
+They would require employees to stay in a break area until more work came in.
+Then they would clock back in and continue to work.
+During these periods the employer said if they left the break area they would lose their jobs.

 Presumably this is a situation that would only affect hourly employees.
 Under Texas and federal law, an employer must pay hourly employees for time spent under the employer’s control.
 Here, the employer forced employees to stay at work.
 If the employee is not free from the employer’s control, the employee must receive at least minimum wage for that time.

 Although the employer might redefine the position as one that pays minimum wage during these reserve periods, the employer cannot pay nothing or dock the employee’s pay during other hours to account for wages earned during a reserve period.

 This is like what many employees receive in the way of paid breaks.
 Since the employees must stay on work premises and remain available to return to work, the employer continues to maintain control over the employee and therefore must pay for that time.

 Hourly employees do not earn wages on the basis of the volume of work completed (although it can factor into raises, bonuses, continued employment, etc.) but instead for the time subject to the employer’s control and/or working to the benefit of the employer.

 On call time, minimum wage and overtime pay in Texas